Ratlam State: British Era

-During Parbat Singhs reign Ratlam was harassed by the Gwalior state, but on 5 January 1819 it became a British protectorate, following which an arrangement was made by which the Sindhia engaged never to send any troops into the country or to interfere with the internal administration in return for a yearly tribute.
+During Parbat Singhs reign Ratlam was harassed by Gwalior state, but on 5 January 1819 it became a British protectorate, following which an arrangement was made by which the Sindhia engaged never to send any troops into the country or to interfere with the internal administration in return for a yearly tribute.
 The tribute treaty did not last for long as Daulat Rao Scindia soon relinquished his rights of tribute on Ratlam and Sailana, the tribute was thus paid directly to the British instead.

 During British rule, the State had an area of 1795 km2, which was closely interlaced with the territory of the princely State of Sailana.
 In 1901, the state had a population of 83,773; the town of Ratlam had a population of 36,321.
 The state enjoyed an estimated revenue of rs.8,00,000.
 The town was a junction on the Rajputana-Malwa Railway, and was an important trade centre, especially of opium.

 The state's last ruler signed the instrument of accession to the Indian Union on 15 June 1948.